 From choosing your destination and settling on an itinerary, to booking your travel arrangements and packing your suitcase, preparing to travel outside of the country is no small task.
 Leaving the comforts of home and familiar cultural norms, navigating new landscapes or facing language barriers introduces new challenges to daily life that travelers might not immediately consider while planning sight-seeing tours or local activities.

-To help travelers in need of a traveling abroad checklist prepare to head overseas, we’ve compiled an essential checklist for international travel, including an international travel packing list that you can download and print to use at your convenience.
+To help travelers in need of a traveling abroad checklist as they prepare to head overseas, we’ve compiled an essential checklist for international travel, including an international travel packing list that you can download and print to use at your convenience.

 Checklist for International Travel